sagemath/sage/pkgs/sagemath-doc-pdf/README.rst

 ----------------------------------------------

-When installed from source, the distribution `sagemath-doc-pdf` uses Sphinx and PDFLaTeX to build the SageMath documentation in PDF format.
+When installed from source, the distribution `sagemath-doc-pdf` uses Sphinx and LuaLaTeX to build the SageMath documentation in PDF format.